 Finally, depending on the type of loss that occurred, you might want to start a blog or an online page to remember them.
 Some people don’t die of natural causes and instead by dying from cancers or other diseases.
 They may have died at the hands of someone else, which is probably one of the most upsetting of losses.

 A blog or page online is a good way to connect with people who are going through something similar and may be able to find comfort in your words.
+If they reach out, just remember you can always use the best advice for responding to a condolence message, because sometimes it’s hard to know how to respond with thanks.

 Remembering your loved one is a tough one but with these tips, hopefully, you can find peace and ways to connect with them again on another level.